-Taster sessions are intended to help students who are in their final years of pre-university secondary education become better acquainted with the UvA's Bachelor's programmes.
+Experience Days are intended to help students who are in their final years of pre-university secondary education become better acquainted with the UvA's Bachelor's programmes.

 Twice a year, you can attend classes in the study programme of your interest.
 The sessions don’t provide information about entry requirements, but are an opportunity to attend a sample lecture, seminar or training.
 If you’re looking for more information about the programme you can also check the programme page on our website.

 This varies for each study programme but usually the Experience Days offers you the opportunity to attend a sample lecture/seminar that has been developed for prospective students to get insight into the study programme and get a taste of studying at university.
 Current students will also be on hand to answer any questions that you might have.